 Fallen commander of the 53rd

 Lieut.
-Col. ‘Bertie’ Norris’ is also remembered in a stained glass window inside St. Mary’s Cathedral, and at the Australian War Memorial
+Col. Norris is also honoured at the Australian War Memorial

-Norris remains were re-buried at Pheasant Wood Cemetery after his DNA was identified in 2010.
-For more about Col. Norris’ battalion and the lost diggers of Fromelles read the following article: Cobbers remembered: Lost Diggers of the 53rd.
+For more about the fate Col. Norris’ battalion and the missing of Fromelles please read my article Cobbers remembered: Lost Diggers of the 53rd.